The Best 5 Used SUVs in Canada in 2019

 Drive type: FWD and AWD options available

-The Kia Sportage makes the list with awesome bang for your buck.
+The Kia Sportage makes the list with an awesome bang for your buck.
 Choose from the EX, SX or LX models and pick a variety of bonus features like panorama sunroof, tinted windows, keyless entry, UVO voice-recognition system, leather seats, power driver’s seat and more.

 Fuel economy is about the same as the Mazda, at 12L/100km for city and 9.1L/100km highway.
 The Sportage is deemed as a really fun drive and incredibly roomy.
 Some reported downsides are the somewhat cramped rear seats and rough ride quality.